Surveyor

 The system determines which supporting documents need to be attached to the application depending on the information entered by the applicant;

-• by sending the business permit application by postal mail to the General Directorate for Small and Medium-Sized Enterprises.
+• by sending the business permit application by postal mail to the General Directorate for SME, Craft and Retail.

 Anyone can get help with their business permit application by: